 - Reflecting – including recycling and an interesting section called composting Christmas.

 The tips for how to celebrate are great throughout and very easy to follow.
-Each section (or idea) is broken up into items you’ll need to gather, then the how to create the idea.
+Each idea in the book is broken up into items you’ll need to gather, then the how to create the idea.
 Tips from all sorts of green experts are included throughout the book.
 Plenty of the idea offered in the book are completely kid friendly and your family will have fun doing the holiday crafts and decorating ideas together.
 Lastly, there is a wonderful end resource section packed full of every little thing you need to celebrate a green Christmas.

 Most of all I liked Getty’s style.
 Lately, it seems I’ve read a rush of eco-friendly books that are seemingly trying to be hipper than hip, which works for some people but just comes off as a little pompous to me.
 Getty’s style is so chill, NOT holier than thou, and really seems genuine.
 I felt it was a very family friendly style that focused on celebrating with people not things in mind.

 I found very few negatives in this book.
-There’s no digital version offered which would be an eco-friendly choice.
-Also, I felt the book was a wee bit heavy on recipes.
+I felt the book was a wee bit heavy on recipes.
 Each section included quite a few, and I felt that many were more adult than child friendly.
-My son would maybe try about 1/3 of the recipes in this book – but a less picky child may be more open.
+My son would maybe try about 1/3 of the recipes in this book – but a less picky eater may be more open to trying them.
 As with most green books on the market, this one didn’t offer 100% new tips for people already immersed in green living (i.e if you’ve been living green for a while, there’s less new-to-you content).
 I did learn some new things though and think this is perfect for a family new to green living.

 Four and a half out of five little trees.
 Overall I’d highly suggest this book for green families.
 The focus is perfect, Getty’s style is personable and friendly, plus the book is seriously beautiful.
 It loses half a point because there’s no digital version offered and it could be a little better in the kids recipe department.
 Check it out at your local library or get your own copy – I’m Dreaming of a Green Christmas: Gifts, Decorations, and Recipes that Use Less and Mean More.